 Start with a clean tub, clean water, and clean materials.

 Keep it as clean as possible: Be sure children and adults wash their hands before starting with water play.
 Don’t put the sensory table near the water table if you don’t want the materials to mix.
 Don’t put the water play area near the snack table or you’ll have crumb-covered, sticky hands going in the water!
 Discourage sick kids from playing in the water table, or get them their own tub of water.
 If a child mouths a toy, remove that toy from the water play area to be cleaned later.
+(Check out my post on sensory bins during COVID for additional thoughts.)

 Avoid slipping hazards and water damage: Water play on carpeted floors is not a good idea, because the carpet will get wet and stay wet for a while and may damage whatever surface is underneath the carpet.
 (If you only have carpeted floors, consider placing a tarp or shower curtain under the water play area.)
 But, all non-carpeted floors can get slippery when wet.
 So, keep some towels or chamois cloths nearby to wipe up spills, and/or use a non-slip bathroom rug at the table – be sure it’s a machine mash/dryable rug. so you can easily clean it on a regular basis.